wxIshiko/wxCharts/docs/installation/README.md

 We can now build wxCharts itself.

+While on Linux it is common to install software on `/usr/local`, there isn't a well defined equivalent on Windows.
+By default CMake uses `C:\Program Files` but I don't find this very appropriate.
+So the following instructions will assume you do want to install the wxCharts libraries somewhere else and show you how to do so.
+The first step is to chose a directory where we want to install the wxCharts libraries, we will assume that location has been saved in the 'WCHARTS' environment variable.

-Clone the wxCharts repository and build the wxCharts library with CMake.
+Now we can clone the wxCharts repository and build the wxCharts library with CMake.
 The following commands should work.
 They assume you use Visual Studio 2022 but other versions should work too, just use the appropriate generator for the version of Visual Studio you are using.
-The list of generator can be found here: https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html.
+The list of generators can be found here: https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html.

 ```